mojtaba-esk/scooter-event-reporting-service/README.md

 cd NordSec-Scootin
 sudo docker-compose up -d
 ```
+Note: _The database, tables, indices, etc will be created automatically and will be filled with some random data._

 Once it is up, you can see the status of moving scooters in your browser: http://localhost:8080/